 Third, it makes the peaks and troughs asymmetric.
 At high frequencies, the minima move to lower frequencies while the maxima occur at higher frequencies.

 Of course the bore is not exactly cylindrical: there are local variations in radius, particularly near the barrel.
 The effects of these are to make subtle differences to the relative tuning of the registers.

 Vocal tract effectsIn the simplest model, the mouth is considered as a source of high pressure air, and the reed is loaded acoustically only by the acoustic impedance of the bore of the clarinet, which is downstream.
 The acoustical effects of the vocal tract (upstream) are often small.
 They can, however, be important and even dominant if the player produces a resonance in the vocal tract whose acoustic impedance is comparable with that of the bore.
 This is easier to do in the higher registers, where the instrument's resonances are weaker.
 Vocal tract resonances are important in various effects including pitch bending and the famous glissando from Rhapsody in Blue.
-Here is a scientific paper on vocal tract effects in the clarinet – more are listed below.
+Here is a web page and a scientific paper on vocal tract effects in the clarinet – more are listed below.

 The effect of reed hardnessIn the preceding section we have ignored the compliance of the reed, discussed above.
 This acts in parallel with the bore, and its impedance decreases at high frequency, so its effect is to reduce the rise in impedance with frequency: softer reeds give lower overall impedance at high frequency.
 Further, the very high resonances are weaker and occur at lower frequency when you use a soft reed.